Here are the most infuriating details of Amazon’s HQ2 deals

 - In total, New York is expected to give Amazon close to $3 billion in subsidies, which includes $1.7 billion from the state and $1.3 billion from the city.

-- As part of its agreement with Virginia, the state will give Amazon written notice of any Freedom Of Information Act requests filed by pesky reporters and other citizens—“to allow the Company to seek a protective order or other appropriate remedy.”
+- As part of its agreement with Virginia, the state will give Amazon written notice of any Freedom of Information Act requests filed by pesky reporters and other citizens–“to allow the Company to seek a protective order or other appropriate remedy.”

 - Amid lots of concern over overcrowding on aging transit systems in both metropolitan areas due to an influx of new Amazon employees, one detail struck many as particularly galling: New York and Virginia will use public money to pay for helipads for Amazon in both new locations.